ganeshthanga/microsoft-devops-workshop/02_docker/01_overview/01_benefits_of_containers.md

 <dl>
   <dt>Software</dt>
-  <dd>The Docker daemon, called <code>dockerd</code> is a persistent process that manages Docker containers and handles container objects.
+  <dd>The Docker daemon, called <code>dockerd</code>, is a persistent process that manages Docker containers and handles container objects.
 The daemon listens for API requests sent by the Docker Engine API.
 The Docker client, which identifies itself as <code>docker</code>, allows users to interact with Docker through CLI.
 It uses the Docker REST API to communicate with one or more Docker daemons.</dd>

   <dt>Objects</dt>
   <dd>Docker objects refer to different entities used to assemble an application in Docker.
 The main Docker objects are images, containers, and services.
   <ul>
     <li>A Docker container is a standardized, encapsulated environment that runs applications.
 A container is managed using the Docker API or CLI.</li>
     <li>A Docker image is a read-only template used to build containers.
 Images are used to store and ship applications.</li>
     <li>A Docker service allows containers to be scaled across multiple Docker daemons.
-The result is known as a "swarm", cooperating daemons that communicate through the Docker API.</li>
+The result is known as a "swarm"; cooperating daemons that communicate through the Docker API.</li>
   </ul>
   </dd>

   <dt>Registries</dt>
   <dd>A Docker registry is a repository for Docker images.
 Docker clients connect to registries to download ("pull") images for use or upload ("push") images that they have built.
 Registries can be public or private.
-Two main public registries are Docker Hub and Docker Cloud.
+The two main public registries are [Docker Hub](https://hub.docker.com/) and [Docker Cloud](https://cloud.docker.com/).
 Docker Hub is the default registry where Docker looks for images.</dd>
 </dl>

 <hr>